 Divorce is a stressful and emotional process, no matter whether you are a man or woman.

-At the Law Office of Ben Carrasco, we handle all types of family law matters, including divorce.
+CONTACT US TO SCHEDULE A CONSULTATIONAt the Law Office of Ben Carrasco, we handle all types of family law matters, including divorce.
 We aren’t afraid to litigate certain issues when necessary, but we work to resolve your disputes in a timely manner to get your divorce finalized as quickly as possible.
-Call our Austin office at 512-320-9126 or contact us online to schedule a consultation.
+Call our Austin office at 512-489-9820 or contact us online to schedule a consultation.

 Ben Carrasco is a highly skilled family law attorney based in Austin, Texas, known for his extensive expertise in family law and business litigation.
 While his primary focus is family law, Ben brings a wealth of experience in litigating diverse business disputes, ranging from breach of contract and collections to business torts, fraud, and real estate matters.